Denon Home 150 Review

-The Denon Home 150 can be used as a stereo pair, or as rear surrounds for the DHT-S716H soundbar and DSW-1H subwoofer to create a 5.1 system.
+The Denon Home 150 can be used as a stereo pair, or as rear surrounds for the Denon Home Sound bar 550 to create a 5.1 system.

 Vocals are articulated well, pushing them forward from the rest of the mix.
 Jill Scott’s voice Golden is convincingly reproduced, the Home 150 capturing her breathy tones and inflections.

-Volume can be a slightly tricky to gauge, and needs adjustment fairly regularly.
+Volume can be a slightly tricky to gauge and needs adjustment regularly.
 What was right for one song wasn’t necessarily fitting for another, especially at high volumes.
 Another thing to take heed of is streaming Tidal through the HEOS app.
-It only streams Masters’ tracks at 16-bit, not 24-bit, which is a bit of a disappointment.
+It only streams Masters’ tracks at 16-bit, not 24-bit, which is a disappointment.

 Dynamically there’s a good sense of rise and fall, the sweeping nature of Ennio Morricone’s The Untouchables is given an enjoyable rendition as the Home 150 retreats during quieter moments before springing into life, underlining the track’s heroic nature.

-Tonally it’s good, if rather warm and thick in its presentation.
-There’s a good, full-bodied presence to it, the organ from Hans Zimmer’s Where We’re Going? offers a nice sense of weight and heft.
+Tonally it’s a rather warm and thick in its presentation.
+There’s a good, full-bodied presence to it, the organ from Hans Zimmer’s Where We’re Going? has a nice sense of weight and heft.
 Treble is rolled off a little, not quite as sharp or as piercing, but enjoyably described.

-There’s more bass on tap than in the Sonos One, and bass is more controlled than it is with the Marshall Uxbridge, with the update appearing to tame the Home 150’s bassy tendencies for better balance and control.
+There’s more bass on tap than in the Sonos One, and bass is more controlled than it is with the Marshall Uxbridge, with the update taming the Home 150’s bassy tendencies for better balance and control.
 Even so, the Home 150 offers a good amount of low frequency energy.
 One issue is the slightly tubby, ill-defined notes between the mid-range and bass.
-It’s not a huge worry, but some notes aren’t quite as clear as you might want.
+It’s not a huge worry, but some notes aren’t quite as clear as I’d like.

-Sonos remains the elephant in the room, and the 150 lacks the subtley, midrange detail and even-handed balance of its riva;.
-The Home 150’s warm character makes its tone a bit thicker, losing out in terms of zip and attack.
-Put that aside though, and the Denon Home 150 puts in a energetic, smooth and loud performance.
+Sonos remains the elephant in the room, and the 150 lacks the subtlety, midrange detail and even-handed balance of its rival; The Home 150’s warm character makes its tone a bit thicker, losing out in terms of zip and attack.
+Put that aside though, and the Denon Home 150 puts in an energetic, smooth and loud performance.